dermotkel/main_project/README.md

 If a variable has a normal distribution, we may be able to use parametric statistical tests.
 If it is not normally distributed, we can only use non-parametric tests.

+We will now examine the distribution of all dependent variables across all species.
+Histograms and QQ Plots will be created to visually inspect the data.
+A histogram divides the continuous variable into bins at equal intervals.
+The height of each bin indicates the count of datapoints in it.
+Intervals with more datapoints are then higher.

+A QQ Plot plots each datapoint along a line.
+If the variables are tightly clustered around the line, the variable is normally distributed.
+The QQ Plot is created using the Statsmodels library and the Histogram is created using the Seaborn library.
+We will also use the Scipy library to perform a Shapiro-Wilk test for normality.

-### Petal Length
+### 2.1 Petal Length Distribution

-#### Setosa Petal Length
+#### 2.1.1 Setosa Petal Length

 ![setosapetalhist](https://user-images.githubusercontent.com/35706109/39267290-4b9029c2-48c4-11e8-95d9-30ad9b286770.png)

 ![setpetalqq](https://user-images.githubusercontent.com/35706109/39267890-2050f8c0-48c6-11e8-82a2-48fb5d8b1397.png)

-The histograms appears to be normally distributed, though is slightly left-skewed.
-From the statsModel library we can also create a normal QQ plot, another usual visual tool to check if data is normally distributed.
+The histogram appears to be normally distributed, though is slightly left-skewed.
+From the statsmodel library we can also create a normal QQ plot, another usual visual tool to check if data is normally distributed.
 If the data is in a straight line, then the data is normally distributed.

 As we can see in the above QQ Plot, the Setosa petal length data follows a straight line though it does deviate at the very top and bottom.

 While the histogram and QQ plot suggest that it is normally distributed.
 Using the stats module from the Scipy library in Python, we can perform a Shapiro-Wilk test to test for normality.
-The null hypothese is that the data is normally distributed.
+The null hypothesis is that the data is normally distributed.
 In other words, if the p-value is greater than our chosen alpha value .05, then we accept the null hypotheses and the data is normally distributed.

-A Shapiro-Wilk test of Setosa Petal length suggests that the data is normally distributed, *w = .955, p= .055.*
+A Shapiro-Wilk test of Setosa petal length suggests that the data is normally distributed, *w = .955, p= .055.*

-#### Virginica Petal Length
+#### 2.1.2 Virginica Petal Length

 ![virginica_hist](https://user-images.githubusercontent.com/35706109/39269731-8a2ee68a-48cb-11e8-9d07-968a57984201.png)

 ![virgqq](https://user-images.githubusercontent.com/35706109/39269790-bc060fee-48cb-11e8-94ac-0d851c50c31f.png)

-The histogram is slightly right skewed and uniform in the middle.
+The histogram is slightly right-skewed and uniform in the middle.
 The middle bars are of a similar height.
 The QQ plot suggests that it is normally distributed, though with some small deviations.

-A Shapiro-Wilk test of Virginica Petal length suggests that the data is normally distributed, *w = .962, p= .110.*
+A Shapiro-Wilk test of Virginica petal length suggests that the data is normally distributed, *w = .962, p= .110.*

-#### Versicolor Petal Length
+#### 2.1.3 Versicolor Petal Length

 ![verpetlen](https://user-images.githubusercontent.com/35706109/39270216-47843dc4-48cd-11e8-8998-8615a323a5f7.png)

 ![verpetlenq](https://user-images.githubusercontent.com/35706109/39270218-4a779ae4-48cd-11e8-8324-2165f844e865.png)

-The histogram shoes a strong left-skew or tail in this variable.
-However, the QQ Plot does follow a straigh line.
+The histogram shows a strong left-skew or tail in this variable.
+However, the QQ Plot does follow a straight line.
 This demonstrates why it is important to use more than one plot to examine the distribution of data.

-A Shapiro-Wilk test of Versicolor Petal length suggests that the data is normally distributed, *w = .966, p= .158.*
+A Shapiro-Wilk test of Versicolor petal length suggests that the data is normally distributed, *w = .966, p= .158.*

-As can be seen above, the petal length of all three species of Irish are normally distributed.
+As can be seen above, the petal length of all three species of Iris are normally distributed.

-### Petal Width
+### 2.2 Petal Width Distribution

-#### Setosa Petal Width
+#### 2.2.1 Setosa Petal Width

 ![setpetwidthhist](https://user-images.githubusercontent.com/35706109/39271696-a56221fa-48d1-11e8-94dd-ca8f4e12d056.png)